Frequently Asked Questions

 Team Operation

 What if a ticket stalls?
-Raise in standup immediately.
-If aging continues, Value Stream Map it to identify hidden dependencies, over‑sizing, or unclear definition of done.
+Raise it in standup immediately.
+If it continues to age, inspect it as an outlier.
+Common causes include hidden dependencies, oversized scope, unclear validation, and review delays.

 Adoption and Transition